leprime/gabcorp.tech/README.md

 # gabcorp.tech

-My personal porfolio in html and css.
+My personal porfolio in html, css and js.